DavidHoenisch/WireGuard_VPN_Server/README.md

 1. A smaller code base allows for better debugging.
 More lines of code make the job harder (note impossible) to get the kinks worked out.
 It increases the chance of something getting missed or over looked.
 2. The smaller code base means that it will run faster.
 3. A smaller code base means that it is simpler.
 It is always best to keep things as simple as possible.
 4. The protocol has already been incorporated into the Linux Kernal.
-Torvalds seems to the potential.  https://arstechnica.com/gadgets/2020/03/wireguard-vpn-makes-it-to-1-0-0-and-into-the-next-linux-kernel/
+Torvalds seems to already see the potential.  https://arstechnica.com/gadgets/2020/03/wireguard-vpn-makes-it-to-1-0-0-and-into-the-next-linux-kernel/
 5. As stated in the above article, the encryption standards that the protocol uses are among the best in the industry.
-If you are into reading whitepages, you can get a good idea on the encryption side of things here: https://www.wireguard.com/
+If you are into reading whitepages, you can get a good idea on the encryption side of things here: https://www.wireguard.com/126

+Lastly, it should be noted

 ## Chosing a Deployment Method